Who was Joke()phine?

 But she had a talent for friendship…tsk…

-Or, by having her own life, outside of a social, emotional, cultural and intellectual basement closet, was she in danger of not being a real Woman?
-Or real mother?
+By having her own life, outside of a social, emotional, cultural and intellectual basement closet, was she in danger of not being a real Woman?
+Or a real mother?

-Or was Daddy the real Mummy we never had – forever left in the box and unwrapped?
+Or was Daddy the real Mummy we never had – cruelly ignored and unboxed in the pre-Youtube Middle Ages.

-The amateur anthropologist—closely acquainted with Desmond Morris’ work of pop-ethology “Manwatching” and the acclaimed television series—no doubt clashed with the native over the accuracy of her local knowledge.
+The amateur anthropologist—closely acquainted with Desmond Morris’ work of pop-ethology “Manwatching” and the acclaimed television series everyone was talking about in the Seventies—no doubt clashed with the native over the accuracy of her local knowledge.

-Who could he blame for the fact that he had contaminated the fieldwork by frazzling and check-mating his ethnographic informant so much that she wasn’t the best person for this Eliza Doolittle to learn about speech patterns and body language from?
+Who could he blame for the fact that he had contaminated the fieldwork by frazzling and check-mating his ethnographic informant so much that she was no longer the natural candidate for Eliza Doolittle to learn about speech, clothes and behavioural patterns and body language from?

 When we had been partners, hadn’t the Geordie ire-brand enjoyed defending her identity?
 In knock-down banter with the Kentish charmhands who were so patronising—but tolerant—of her jocularity?
 She put them in their place good-naturedly and no mistake – signing, sealing and delivering with a broadly telegraphed wink, a feint and a handshake.